 Use a chemical striper

 Steel wool, lint-free cloth, mineral spirits, and paint stripper are the tools and materials used to remove paint from wood.
 The process involves learning the method, applying the stripper, and removing paint.
 Chemical strippers come in multiple forms.
-They contain caustic chemicals hence the need to put on heavy-duty gloves and a respirator.
+They contain caustic chemicals, hence requiring heavy-duty gloves and a respirator.

 Chemical strippers contain methylene chloride.
 That is a liquid chemical for carvings and ornaments.
 The oil easily spreads on items.
 There is wax in the chemical strippers that slow evaporation.

 The chemicals stay longer on the surface.
-Shale the contents before you open.
+Shale the contents before you open it.
 Pout the stripper into a shallow pan.
 Do not work on the entire surface at once.
 Apply a thick coat of remover using a brush.